-Public and semi-public land uses includes municipal, county, state, and federal government uses25 cemeteries, and schools.
-Since there are no county, state, or federal offices and no cemeteries within the city limits, the only public land uses are the City of Dalworthington Gardens municipal facilities25 Key Elementary School (Arlington Independent School District (AISD)), Arlington Classics Academy, Montessori Academy, and the AISD Agriculture Science Center, and Flint Academy.
-Land uses typically considered semi-public include churches and electric, gas, telephone, and television utility uses.
-There are several existing churches in this category.
-Approximately XX acres in the City of Dalworthington Gardens are utilized for public and semi-public land uses.
-These uses account for X percent of the total area within the City, and approximately X percent of the developed area in the City.
+Public and semi-public land uses include municipal, county, state, and federal government uses.
+Since there are no county, state, or federal offices, the only public land uses are the City of Dalworthington Gardens municipal facilities.
+Land uses typically considered semi-public include electric, gas, telephone, and television utility uses.
+Approximately 7 acres in the City of Dalworthington Gardens are utilized for public and semi-public land uses.